 But wait!
 It gets even more interesting.

 The invasion itself was carried out in the interest of reconquering Mallorca back from under Muslim rule.
 While the capital, then known as Madina Mayurqa, fell within a year of the attack, Muslim resistance held out in surrounding mountains for three years, in a bloody war that has all but been forgotten.
-In fact, the conquest's success (amongst others) is celebrated every year in August in an unmissable festival.
+In fact, every year in August the conquest's success (amongst others) is celebrated in many Mallorcan villages and towns in an unmissable festival - “Moros vs Cristianos”.

 Once the conquest, which was made on behalf of the Christian kingdoms was deemed a success in 1231, it was, of course, in everyone’s best interest to show they had converted back to Christianity.
 After all, we aren’t exactly talking about an era that was tolerant of diverse cultural beliefs.
 And of course, the best way people could show that they no longer held what at the time were considered heathen beliefs was to eat pork.